- ICH GCP

 Specific nutritional supplementation for six months by 30g per day of a mixture of amino acids (21 g L-Leucine and 9 g of L-arginine), to be distributed during each of the 3 main meals.

-ACTIVE_COMPARATOR: A: Physical Reconditioning alone
+Active Comparator: A: Physical Reconditioning alone

 Physical reconditioning sessions led by a trainer three times a week for 6 months.

 Physical reconditioning sessions begin with a warm-up for five minutes for the type of effort made, and then correspond to a sporting course composed of elements of strength training and / or aerobic exercises and will be completed by a return to simple stretching and general advice on managing their physical life.
-The duration of each session will be 45 minutes at the beginning of the protocol and then gradually increased over time to achieve 1:30 of total physical activity at the end of protocol.

-ACTIVE_COMPARATOR: AS: Physical Reconditioning + Nutritional Supplementation
+Active Comparator: AS: Physical Reconditioning + Nutritional Supplementation

 Association for six months of a specific nutritional supplementation by 21 g of L-Leucine and 9 g of L-arginine per day (to distribute during each of the 3 main meals) and of physical reconditioning sessions three times a week.

-NO_INTERVENTION: C: Lifestyle counseling
+No Intervention: C: Lifestyle counseling

 Usual advice given in consultation on the need for a balanced diet and regular physical activity